How much EHR costs and how to set your budget

 1. Justify the cost of an EHR investment

-One of the major obstacles provider organizations face when planning an EHR investment is an unclear understanding of whether the investment in an EHR is justifiable, particularly if a practice is operating on thin margins.
+One of the major obstacles healthcare organizations face during EHR selection is uncertainty over whether the investment is justifiable, particularly if a practice is operating on thin margins.

 - enhance service delivery